 The home’s private rooms dance across the second story with French windows framing views of both mountains and sea.
 There is a master bedroom wing, complete with a separate dressing room and a shower that opens to the backyard; two Jack-and-Jill bedrooms and a guest room that includes a regal clawfoot bathtub that looks out over the pool and the mountains and its own separate entrance, offering visitors the luxury of anonymity that makes long stays possible.

 In fact, the entire home, with its beautiful choreography of interior and exterior spaces and public and private rooms, ensures that everyone will easily find a favorite spot for rest and relaxation, play and work, togetherness and solitude.
-A peaceful retreat burnished by the timeless glamour of Old Hollywood, with rich architectural pedigree, this home sets a scene only dreamed.
+A peaceful retreat burnished by the timeless glamour of Old Hollywood, with rich architectural pedigree, this home sets a scene only dreamed of.
 Until, of course, the dream is realized.